ali-angular-reference/recipeApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.

+It's part of the 'Angular - The complete guide' (https://www.udemy.com/course/the-complete-guide-to-angular-2/) course on udemy

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.